EliteMasterEric/Coroner/README.md

 Starting with version 1.5.0, Coroner now has support for multiple languages!
 Open the mod's config file (or use the Config Editor in R2Modman) to choose your desired language.

-Side note, custom language files placed in the plugin folder should work.

-if you throw a custom language file into the folder,
+Side note, custom language files placed in the plugin folder should work, just make sure you specify your language code in the config.

 ## Issues
 Report any issues on the [Lethal Company Modding Discord](https://discord.com/channels/1168655651455639582/1180049504418930709).